-Each operating unit is responsible for keying changes to budgets into Self-Service Banner for the upcoming fiscal year during the months of April and May.
+Each operating unit is responsible for keying budget changes using the budget and planning tool, Anaplan.
 This process and phase of the budget cycle is referred to as Budget Development.
 In March, the Office of Decision Support and Financial Strategy will send an email to budget managers as notification that Budget Development is open for use, will provide instructions for keying budgets into Self-Serve Banner, and will provide the deadline for keying budgets.
 If you are a budget manager and do not receive this email, please contact our office so you may be added to the distribution.
 See Budget Development for more information.

 How Do I Budget for Salaries?